Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Evaluating

-\myparab{Reconfiguration timeline.} We measure reconfiguration latency at each layer of the network stack to identify bottlenecks (Figure~\ref{fig:hw_eval}(c) and \ref{fig:hw_eval}(d)).
-The \sysname control plane toggles the optical switch between two configurations in $\approx$200\,ms. Optical Rx power returns to baseline within $\approx$100 ms of the switch command, though our 100 ms sampling interval prevents resolving the exact recovery time.
-Once the firmware reports link-up, the Linux kernel netdev carrier transitions within $\approx$70--80\,$\mu$s, and RDMA applications resume transmitting within an additional $\approx$100--200\,ms. The transport and link layers therefore incur negligible overhead during reconfiguration, and no modifications to NCCL or the RoCEv2 stack are required.
+\myparab{Reconfiguration timeline.} We measure reconfiguration latency at each layer of the network stack to identify bottlenecks (Figure~\ref{fig:hw_eval}(c) and \ref{fig:hw_eval}(d)). \del{The \sysname control plane toggles the optical switch between two configurations in $\approx$200\,ms. Optical Rx power returns to baseline within $\approx$100 ms of the switch command}Optical Rx power returns to baseline within 200 ms of the switching command, though \del{our 100 ms sampling interval}\texttt{ethtool}'s PHY-layer sampling interval (100 ms) prevents resolving the exact \del{recovery}OCS switching time~\cite{ethtool}.
+Once the firmware reports link-up, the Linux kernel netdev carrier transitions within $\approx$70--80\,$\mu$s, and RDMA applications resume transmitting within an additional $\approx$100--200\,ms. \del{The transport and link layers therefore incur negligible overhead during reconfiguration, and no modifications to NCCL or the RoCEv2 stack are required.}